World's first penis, scrotum transplant done in US

 Doctors at Johns Hopkins University said Monday they have performed the world's first total penis and scrotum transplant on a US military serviceman who was wounded in Afghanistan.

-The 14-hour operation took place on March 26, and was performed by a team of nine plastic surgeons and two urology surgeons, JHU said in a statement.
+The 14-hour operation took place on March 26, and was performed by a team of nine plastic surgeons and two urologic surgeons.

-"We are hopeful that this transplant will help restore near-normal urinary and sexual functions for this young man," said W.P.
-Andrew Lee, professor and director of plastic and reconstructive surgery at the Johns Hopkins University School of Medicine.
+"We are optimistic that he will regain near-normal urinary and sexual functions following a full recovery," W.P.
+Andrew Lee, professor and director of plastic and reconstructive surgery at the Johns Hopkins University School of Medicine, told reporters on a conference call.

+The patient was severely injured by a blast from an improvised explosive device in Afghanistan several years ago, Lee said.

 The entire penis, scrotum without testicles and partial abdominal wall came from a deceased donor.

-The recipient has requested anonymity, but released a brief statement saying he is expected to be released from the hospital next week.

-"It's a real mind-boggling injury to suffer; it is not an easy one to accept," he said.
+"It's a real mind-boggling injury to suffer; it is not an easy one to accept," said a statement from the recipient, who asked to remain anonymous.

 "When I first woke up, I felt finally more normal."